LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 ### Create a table

-The most commonly used table display in the IDLx is a two column table that contains left-aligned content.
+The most commonly used table display in IDLx is a two column table that contains left-aligned content.

 -   In the editor, indent the first line of your table.
 This will configure the correct display when the table is used as part of a numbered step.